Do you remember when Google released AdWords? It was like the gold rush because companies were making millions of dollars from those ads.

 …it has even been estimated that a single-channel marketing strategy can cost as much as one-third less than multiple-channel strategies.

 If you’re dealing with a fairly small budget, utilizing several techniques may simply not be in the cards for you from a financial standpoint.

 Things can get especially ugly if more than one of those techniques tank, and it’s obviously going to hurt your ROI.

-When I was starting out, the financial resources were often scarce.
+When we were starting out, the financial resources were often scarce.

-Focusing on one marketing channel at a time enabled me to maximize the money I funneled into my campaign.
+Focusing on one marketing channel at a time enabled me to maximize the money we funneled into our campaign.